apache/mesos/docs/mesos-containerizer.md

 ### XFS Disk Isolator

 The XFS Disk isolator uses XFS project quotas to track the disk space used by each container sandbox and to enforce the corresponding disk space allocation.
-Write operations performed by tasks exceeding their disk allocation will fail with an `EDQUOT` error.
+When quota enforcement is enabled, write operations performed by tasks exceeding their disk allocation will fail with an `EDQUOT` error.
 The task will not be terminated by the containerizer.

-The XFS disk isolator is functionally similar to Posix Disk isolator but avoids the cost of repeatedly running the `du`.
-Though they will not interfere with each other, it is not recommended to use them together.

 To enable the XFS Disk isolator, append `disk/xfs` to the `--isolation` flag when starting the agent.

+The XFS Disk isolator supports the `--enforce_container_disk_quota` flag.
+If enforcement is enabled, the isolator will set both the hard and soft quota limit.
+Otherwise, no limits will be set, Disk usage accounting will be performed but the task will be allowed to exceed its allocation.

 The XFS Disk isolator requires the sandbox directory to be located on an XFS filesystem that is mounted with the `pquota` option.
 There